Government legislation that allowed us to take death registrations by telephone has changed, and you now will need to

 The registrar will issue a Certificate for Burial or Cremation (the "green" form) which allows you to make the funeral arrangements.
 This will be emailed directly to your chosen funeral director.

-If you have purchased any copy certificates these will be posted to you.
+If you have purchased any copy certificates these will given to you during the appointment.

-You will also be given a unique reference number to access the Tell Us Once service which will either be emailed to you or sent with your certificate order.
+You will also be given a unique reference number to access the Tell Us Once service.

 Registering a death, the document allowing you to arrange the burial or cremation (the "green" form), and the Department of Work and Pensions certificate are free.

 There is a fee for copies of death certificates which will be taken at the time of booking your appointment.
 If you do not purchase these at this time you can order them online or by calling 01908 372101.

 The fee is set by Parliament and is regularly reviewed.